lab-cosmo/sphericart/docs/src/index.rst

 implementation also provides fast spherical harmonics evaluation on GPUs.

 This documentation contains two quick guides on how to install and use the library.
-A more comprehensive API showcase and examples are also included.
+A more comprehensive API showcase is also included.

 .. toctree::
     :maxdepth: 1